This is Issue 54 in CLI’s On Point Series. To view this report as a PDF, see: The “Equality Act”: Threatening Life and Equality

 The Equality Act has none of these exceptions or qualifications.
 It requires that pregnancy be treated merely as a “medical condition” to be addressed with “treatment” that is at least as favorable as that provided for other physical conditions; and it explicitly denies any claim against this requirement based on religion.
 Because it would supplement, and in effect supplant, even the pregnancy discrimination provisions already found in existing law such as in Title VII of the Civil Rights Act, this requirement for abortion and for ignoring religious objections seems to be the chief purpose of the new language on pregnancy discrimination.
 A standard rule of statutory construction demands that when two provisions in the same area of law use similar language but with a difference, courts must give effect to the difference.

 Of especially grave concern is that the Equality Act introduces this same language on sex and “pregnancy discrimination” into Title VI of the Civil Rights Act, forbidding discrimination in “federally assisted programs.”
 This applies to a wide range of entities that may receive federal funds, including state and local government agencies, educational institutions, organizations providing health care, etc. (42 USC 2000d-4a).
 All of these would be required to show that they do not exclude the full range of treatments for the “condition” of pregnancy.
-Not only the federal government, but all states that receive federal funds for their health programs, would be required to fund elective abortions, reversing the longstanding policy of two-thirds of the states.
+Not only the federal government, but all states that receive federal funds for their health programs, could be required to fund elective abortions, reversing the longstanding policy of two-thirds of the states.
 The same changes to the definition of “sex” are made to Title II, on discrimination in places of “public accommodation,” and that title’s definition of a “public accommodation” is expanded to include “any establishment that provides a good, service, or program,” including any provider of “health care” (H.R.
 5, Sec.
 3 (a)(d)).

 The stated purpose of groups advancing the Equality Act